harfangk/harfangk.github.io/_posts/2016-12-24-basics-of-ruby-method-dispatch-system-part2.md

 The second part digs into tools that are used less often.
 It covers: singleton method, singleton class, and class methods.

 ## Overview
 My previous post discussed how instance methods get called.
-Here I will talk about singleton methods.
+Here I will talk about singleton methods and class methods.

 It would be helpful to think about the meaning of singleton before going through this post.
 In computer science, the term singleton is usually used to mean singleton pattern, which describes a design pattern that restricts a class to instantiate only one object.